-Despite the companies being identified, there is still the likelihood that other foods may be contaminated with Listeria monocytogenes ST6.
+Despite the companies involved being identified.
+There is still the likelihood that other foods may be contaminated with Listeria monocytogenes ST6.
 A Listeriosis recall is not unique to South Africa and these outbreaks do happen throughout the world.
-The lesson to be learnt is that manufacturers, kitchens, caterers and the home kitchen must have a good cleaning and sanitising system in place and ideally the proper hygiene and food safety system.
+The lesson to be learnt is that manufacturers, kitchens, caterers and the home kitchen must have a good cleaning and sanitising system in place.
+Ideally the proper hygiene and food safety system should be implemented.

 The Health Minister explains the source was identified: